jendoc/se_project_aroundtheus/README.md

 The project showcases my newfound JS knowledge.
 Users can adjust the name and description of the profile, like and delete cards, and even add their own cards.

-All modals open with a smooth transition.
+All popups open with a smooth transition.
+They can be closed with the X button, by pressing Esc, or by clicking outside of the popup.

+Forms are validated, and error messages display dynamically as users type.
+Submit buttons are disabled when form does not pass validation.

 **GitHub Pages**